 There are few private schools in Finland.
 Owing to the Finnish government's regulations on educational institutions, even privately funded institutions are free of charge.

 These private schools have slightly more leeway in determining their curriculum and language of tuition.
-Yet, private schools in Helsinki may have more difficult entrance requirements and admissions processes than their publicly-run counterparts.
+But private schools in Helsinki may have more difficult entrance requirements and admissions processes than their publicly-run counterparts.

-Many private schools are faith-based and so parents following a religion may prefer that their children attend such a school.
+Many private schools are faith-based and parents following a religion may prefer these.
 Some private institutes are Steiner schools that focus on creativity and imagination as well as artistic, intellectual and practical skills.

 International schools in Helsinki